 Kangana Ranaut's Sister Rangoli Chandel Slams 'Samosa Gang' For Thalaivi Memes!

 The makers of 'Thalaiva' unveiled Kangana Ranaut's first look from the Jayalalithaa biopic on Saturday.
-However as soon as the first look poster dropped on social media, netizens started ridiculing Kangana's look and flooding the internet with funny memes.
+However, as soon as the first look poster dropped on social media, netizens started ridiculing Kangana's look and flooded the internet with funny memes.

-This didn't go down well with Kangana Ranaut's sister Rangoli Chandel who took to Twitter to defend the actress's look as celebrated female actor-politician Jayalalithaa.
+This didn't go down well with Kangana Ranaut's sister Rangoli Chandel who took to Twitter to defend the actress's look as celebrated female actor-politician J Jayalalithaa.
 Here's what she had to say.

 Kangana Ranaut's Sister Hits Back At Trolls

-Rangoli Chandel tweeted, "Anyone who has got eyes can see the brilliance of prosthetic work baki samosa gang is there jo din ko raat aur raat ko din kehte hain, they are inconsequential." (sic)
+Rangoli Chandel tweeted, "Anyone who has got eyes can see the brilliance of prosthetic work baki samosa gang is there jo din ko raat aur raat ko din kehte hain, they are inconsequential."

 This Is What Happened Next...